-Define abbreviations and acronyms the first time they are used in the text, even if they have been defined in the abstract.
+Define abbreviations and acronyms the first time they are used in the text, even after they have been defined in the abstract.
 Abbreviations such as IEEE, SI, MKS, CGS, sc, dc, and rms do not have to be defined.
-Do not use abbreviations in the title unless they are unavoidable.
+Do not use abbreviations in the title.
+Do not use abbreviations in the title unless they are unavoidable (for example, the title of this article).